ioustamora/cybou/README.md

 A comprehensive file and text encryption tool with post-quantum cryptographic security.
 Built with Qt 6, this application provides strong encryption for files, folders, and text using NIST-standard post-quantum algorithms (Kyber-1024 for key encapsulation and ML-DSA-65 for digital signatures), all derived from BIP-39 mnemonic phrases.

+**✅ Fully Cross-Platform**: Builds from the same source code on Windows, Linux, and macOS

 ## Features

 - **BIP-39 Mnemonic Generation**: Generate cryptographically secure 12-24 word mnemonics using the complete standard word list